maksuturva/woocommerce_payment_module/readme.md

 ## Changelog

 ### 2.1.13
+* Fixed the payment method listing when only one payment method is available

 ### 2.1.12
 * Fixed status query check to skip orders more than 7 days old from creation date